- Nearly half of consumers say they were willing to wait a shipping lead time of two days for orders delivered via fast shipping

 - Production or manufacturing lead time: This is the period of time that a company takes to produce and deliver the products that raw materials are available for

 - Cumulative lead time: This is a combination of all the types mentioned above.
-The cumulative lead time is the span of time that a company takes from receiving a confirmation for an order to delivering the product to the customer
+The cumulative delivery time is the span of time that a company takes from receiving a confirmation for an order to delivering the product to the customer

-What factors impact the lead time?
+What factors impact the shipping lead time?

 - Production process: In determining the lead time of a particular product, it's important to consider its production process.
-A product that takes a longer time to complete will definitely require a longer lead time.
+A product that takes longer to complete will definitely require a longer lead time.
 Whereas, products with fewer production processes will take less time for delivery.

 - Inventory management: An effortless production process would require efficient inventory management.
 Production processes can be halted if a company is unable to determine the necessary stock levels needed to complete an order.
 To avoid this, you should know the precise amount of inventory stock needed to complete an order as this can affect the time it would take to get to your customers.

 - Supply chain: Because merchants can work with various suppliers, tracking when all inventory stocks are delivered can be difficult.
 As a result, production becomes difficult and could be delayed.
 To handle this issue effectively, merchants should ensure that they synchronize supplies to be ready at the same time.
-This has a great impact as it both reduces lead time and shipping and receiving costs.
+This has a great impact as it both reduces delivery time and shipping and receiving costs.

-What is a lead time example?
+What is a delivery time example?

 Let’s say you’re shipping a 3-pound package from New York to the United Kingdom.
 Using the Easyship Shipping Rates Calculator, USPS Priority Mail Signature offers a delivery time of 2 to 3 business days at $19.90.

-How’s Lead Time Calculated for Shipping?
+How’s Delivery Time Calculated for Shipping?
+(Using the Lead Time Formula)

 - Supply delay: This is the time a supplier takes to fulfill a customer order after the order is placed